Drogue-Systems/Drogue-Docs/pages/drogue_can_bpwrd/drogue_can_bpwrd_hardware_versions.md

 Currently, there is only 1 hardware version of the CAN-BPWRD board that has been made available for purchase: the CAN-BPWRD-V0.2.

-{% include note.html content="Throughout these docs you may find reference or images for the CAN-BPWRD-V0.1 or CAN-BPWRD-PTYP-V1, these are internal prototypes only - all information in the documentation is correct for V0.2 or other released versions." %}
+{% include note.html content="Throughout these docs you may find reference or images for the CAN-BPWRD-V0.1 or CAN-BPWRD-PTYP-V1.
+These are internal prototypes only - all information in the CAN-BPWRD documentation is correct for V0.2 or other released versions." %}

 ### 2.0 Comparison